en-soiree-french-words-phrases-nightlife

 Meaning: We’re going to take shots!

-When you would like to trinquer (toast) someone there are many ways to express this feeling of joy and celebration in the French way!
+When you would like to trinquer (toast) someone, there are many ways to express the feeling of celebration!

 À la votre !